Filing for Disability in Idaho

 If you meet the technical requirements, the claims rep will send your application to a claims examiner at Idaho's Disability Determinations Services (DDS), a state agency, for a medical decision to be made on your records.

-Idaho has one DDS office.
-Here is the contact information for that office—you can call the office for an update on the status of your application.
+Idaho has one DDS office, with the contact information found below.
+When your claim is at the initial or reconsideration levels, you can call the DDS office for an update on the status of your application.

 Idaho DDS